awsdocs/amazon-chime-user-guide/doc_source/moderate-meeting.md

 1. Choose **Copy moderator info** to copy and paste the moderator information for your moderated meeting\.

-1. Send the moderator information to one or more attendees who will act as meeting moderators\.
-To protect the moderator passcode, moderator information is not included in the Amazon Chime meeting invite and must be sent to moderators separately\.
+1. Send the moderator information to the attendees who will moderate the meeting\.
+To protect the moderator passcode, the Amazon Chime meeting invite doesn't contain moderator information\.
+You must send that information to moderators separately\.

 **Note**
-Moderator passcodes cannot be changed or added to an existing meeting\.
+You can't add or change the moderator passcodes for an existing meeting\.
 If you forget the moderator passcode, reschedule the meeting with a new meeting ID and passcode\.

-If you are scheduling a moderated meeting using one of the Amazon Chime Outlook Add\-Ins, select **Generate a new ID and require moderator to start** and enter a moderator passcode when scheduling the meeting\.
+If you use one of the Amazon Chime Outlook Add\-Ins, to schedule a moderated meeting, select **Generate a new ID and require moderator to start** and enter a moderator passcode\.
 Send the moderator passcode to one or more attendees who will act as meeting moderators\.

 Meeting attendees who have the moderator passcode can become moderators by entering the passcode after they join the meeting\.
 To enter the moderator passcode during a meeting in progress, choose **More** from the Amazon Chime app, then choose **Enter moderator passcode**\.

 ## Moderator actions using the Amazon Chime app<a name="actions-app"></a>

 When signing in to join a moderated meeting using the Amazon Chime app, moderators can perform the same actions as meeting hosts and delegates\.
-For a list of available actions, see [Hosting a meeting](chime-organizer-call-controls.md)\.
+For a list of available actions, see [Meeting host actions](chime-organizer-call-controls.md)\.

 If a moderator joins a moderated meeting without signing in, they can use the following subset of host actions:
 + Mute all other attendees\.